alyf-de/banking/README.md

 You can update the Reference Number, Party and Party Type of a Bank Transaction or refer to it from the **Details** tab.

-Simply fill the fields in the 'Update' section and click on **Submit** at the bottom of the panel.
+Simply fill in the fields in the 'Update' section and click on **Submit** at the bottom of the panel.

 <img src="https://raw.githubusercontent.com/alyf-de/banking/version-14/banking/public/images/update_transaction.gif" height="300">